spattk/gre-quiz-cli/README.md

 2. cli, so don't have to open up anything.
 3. More customizations coming soon !!!
 4. Effortless
+5. You get to have a 300+ high frequency word list with their meanings

 ## Steps to run